Best Creative Toys for 5 Year Olds by Play Style

 What creative toy works best for a kid who hates mess?

-Paint-with-water coloring books and pre-packaged craft boxes are the lowest-mess options, since neither involves loose paint, glue, or compound that can end up on furniture or carpet.
+Paint-with-water coloring books and the pre-packaged craft box are the lowest-mess options.
+Neither involves loose paint, glue, or compound that can end up on furniture or carpet.

 Is a karaoke machine really a creative toy?

-Yes, for kids whose creativity is more performance-based than craft-based.
-Singing, doing voices, and putting on a show are creative outlets just like drawing or building, especially for kids who are naturally drawn to an audience.
+Yes, for kids whose creativity is performance-based rather than craft-based.
+Singing, doing voices, and putting on a show are creative outlets just like drawing or building.
+Especially for a child who is naturally drawn to an audience.

-What’s a good creative toy for a kid who gets bored easily?
+What creative toy works best for a kid who gets bored quickly?

 Do creative toys need to be messy to be worthwhile?